-Goal 8.
+Goal 9.
 Attractive, welcoming multi-family districts that positively contribute to the neighborhood's sense of place.

-- 8.a.
+- 9.a.
 Reinvestment.
-Encourage investment in maintenance of existing properties and construction of new buildings with similar forms. - 8.b.
+Encourage investment in maintenance of existing properties and construction of new buildings with similar forms. - 9.b.
 Range of Opportunity.
-Allow for a variety of lowto-medium densities, from duplex to townhomes to apartments at various price points. - 8.c.
+Allow for a variety of low-to-medium densities, from duplex to townhomes and apartments at various price points. - 9.c.
 Courtyard-Style Housing.
-Continue to encourage courtyard-style building forms across densities and housing types, providing centralized open space for residents. - 8.d.
+Continue to encourage courtyard-style building forms across densities and housing types, providing centralized open space for residents. - 9.d.
 Large Setbacks.
-Setbacks that are consistent with single-family homes and older multi-family buildings within the district. - 8.e.
+Setbacks that are consistent with single-family homes and older multi-family buildings within the district. - 9.e.
 Greening.
 Contribute to overall greening along the corridor through large front yards and well-maintained parkways within the sidewalk.

-New multi-family housing at the corner of Lincoln Ave. and Idaho St.
+Multi-family housing at the corner of Lincoln Ave. and Idaho St. consistent with the surrounding character